utkarsh-1602/strivers-a2z-dsa-sheet/Arrays/Easy/Readme.md

 - As it implements the Set Interface, duplicate values are not allowed.
 - Objects that you insert in HashSet are not guaranteed to be inserted in the same order.
 Objects are inserted based on their hash code.
 - NULL elements are allowed in HashSet

+### XOR (exclusive OR)

+- XOR, or exclusive OR, is a logical operation that outputs true only when the number of true inputs is odd.
+- In java XOR is often represented using the caret (^) symbol.

+- Two important properties of XOR are the following:
+    XOR of two same numbers is always 0 i.e. a ^ a = 0. ←Property 1.
+    XOR of a number with 0 will result in the number itself i.e. 0 ^ a = a.  ←Property 2